rapid7/insightconnect-workflows/workflows/InsightIDR_MultiCountry_Auth_and_Remediation/help.md

 # Key Features

 * Parses authentication count using Pattern Match & Python
-* If locations are 2 or less, the InsightIDR investigation is automatically closed.
+* If locations are two or less, the InsightIDR investigation is automatically closed.
 * If there are more than 2 locations Active Directory is automatically querying for the associated user.
 If the user is found, they are disabled.

 # Requirements